research-software-directory/RSD-as-a-service/documentation/docs/01-users/05-adding-software.md

 ### Logo

 The software logo is shown on the software page and in the software card (see example below). **You can upload an image up to 2MB of size**.
 Widely used image formats like JPG, JPEG, PNG, SVG etc. are supported.
-Use the **svg** format, if possible, because it scales better than other formats.
+Use the **SVG** format, if possible, because it scales better than other formats.

 ![image](img/software-logo-card.webp)